Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

-What Is Artificial Intelligence?
+AI Photography: What Is Artificial Intelligence?

 AI is the process of machine learning.
 It is the simulation of human intelligence in a computer.
 Programs learn and keep the information as they progress.

 AI produces accurate results due to its familiarity with its environment.
 The program DeepMind began as an AI playing the 1970s video game Breakout.
 It played game after game until it found the most efficient way to win.

 What is AI in Photography?

-As most people know, Apple uses facial recognition software to unlock its devices.
+Most people know that Apple uses facial recognition software to unlock its devices.
 This software learns your facial features and stores them.

 A point-and-shoot camera’s primary function is to photograph people.
-Facial recognition can scan the scene in real-time and then identify if there are faces in an image.
-The camera will then prioritise the focus to be on the faces.
+Facial recognition can scan the scene in real time and then identify if there are faces in an image.
+The camera will then prioritize the focus to be on the faces.

 Zoom and Enhance

 Both Google and Adobe have zoom-and-enhance programs in development.
-These programs take low-quality images and refine them to give you images you are happy with.
+These AI programs take low-quality images and refine them to give you images you are happy with.

 These programs will be most helpful in restoring unusable files.
 If you use a scanner to transfer old negatives and prints onto a digital device, this software will give new life to those images.